 We’re very good at what we do

 We’re all here for a reason.
 We’re good at what we do.
 We believe that.
 And so do our clients.
-As already mentioned, our agency can only succeed with “A” players.
+Our agency can only succeed with “A” players.
 “B” players won’t cut it.

 And while we know that we’re good at what we do, we won’t let it ever go to our heads, as that creates complacency.
-And complacency is the end of innovation.
+And complacency kills innovation.

 We’re self-motivated, self-aware, self-disciplined and self-improving.

 And if we see a piece of trash on the office floor, we pick it up.